RelocateNomad

 • Tropical/beach access without the monsoon severity of peninsular Thailand.

 Where Thailand wins: lower income floor (no income requirement, $14k savings alternative), simpler online application (no local sponsor), longer visa term (5 years multi-entry vs 1 year renewable).
+For the full side-by-side on income floor, tax residency, processing time, and cost of living, see our Thailand vs Indonesia comparison.

 Sources